IzaanQaiser/thinkback-ai/PWA_SETUP_GUIDE.md

 3. Test on iOS devices
 4. Monitor for any issues

-The PWA functionality should now be available to your users, allowing them to easily share content from other apps directly to Thinkback.ai!
+The PWA functionality should now be available to your users, allowing them to easily share content from other apps directly to Thinkback!